 When you have a particularly important or timely message for constituents, sending it via text is an effective way to get high engagement and action rates.
 You can also include a short video or photo in your message to add a more personal and engaging touch as you introduce yourself.

-Many state lawmakers and their staff are ill-served by technology to stay on top of constituent communications during and after redistricting and meet expanding casework needs.
-State offices continue to be challenged by budget, time, and staff constraints, and struggle to leverage the opportunity that this once-in-a-decade process can provide.
+Many lawmakers and their staff are ill-served by technology to stay on top of constituent communications during and after redistricting and meet expanding casework needs.
+Legislative offices continue to be challenged by budget, time, and staff constraints, and struggle to leverage the opportunity that this once-in-a-decade process can provide.